ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### Conditional Rendering With Multiple Returns

 usually this early `return`, combined with an `if` statement, is more useful when we want to render entire components conditionally but not just some pieces of JSX, as this will involve a lot of code duplication.

+### Destructuring Props

+**<span style='color: #495fcb'> Note:** With destructuring, in the component definition, we can immediately see that we will receive as props.
+That's a really big advantage of immediately destructuring props.
 <!---
 [comment]: it works with text, you can rename it how you want